 - Face-to-face training: using modules in class to introduce or cover a theme

-The librarians at the University of Geneva use InfoTrack in information literacy training sessions offered at the library.
+The librarians at the University of Geneva use InfoTrack in information literacy training sessions.

 If you are an instructor and would like to incorporate information literacy training into your course, please contact the University of Geneva librarians.
 The training program will be adapted to student’ s needs in your discipline.

 Publications about InfoTrack

 Mellifluo L., Vieux A. InfoTrack, ou comment utiliser l’humour pour dynamiser les formations aux compétences informationnelles.
 Tribune Compétences Informationnelles, 6 décembre 2016. https://tribuneci.wordpress.com/2016/12/06/infotrack-ou-comment-utiliser-lhumour-pour-dynamiser-les-formations-aux-competences-informationnelles